evidentlyai/evidently/docs/book/integrations/evidently-and-mlflow.md

 ## Step 2.
 Load the data

-Load the data from UCI repository ([link](https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset) and save it locally.
+Load the [data from UCI repository](https://archive.ics.uci.edu/ml/datasets/bike+sharing+dataset) and save it locally.

 For demonstration purposes, we treat this data as the input data for a live model.
 To use with production models, you should make your prediction logs available.